Profile profile for perichs

 M.A., Museum Studies, George Washington University, 1996 B.F.A, Art (emphasis on photography), University of Arizona, 1993 B.A., Art History, University of Arizona, 1993

-History of photography; research interests include vernacular and snapshot photograph, William Henry Fox Talbot, Richard Avedon, and the history of digital photography.
+History of photography from daguerreotype to digital, in particular, research interests include vernacular and snapshot photograph, visual culture, ambrotypes, Richard Avedon, history of the collection.

 - Exhibition: Honky Tonk photographs by Henry Horenstein, 1972–1982 (opening spring 2005).
 Photography exhibition featuring the work of Henry Horenstein's look at country music.
 Photographs include country music icons, but also the relationship between fans and performers and the venues where they meet.